-GET set, #GoGlobal!
+Global Investing Strategies for Indian Investors - India Infoline

 BI, the owner of the Stockal platform, has represented to IIFL Capital Services that it is neither a broker nor an investment adviser but is only a platform provider of Stockal that enables investments in a diverse set of global assets from a single account from anywhere in the world.
 Therefore, BI makes no warranties or representations, express or implied, on products and services offered through its platform nor does it accept any liability for any damages or losses that may be caused in connection with the use of related services.

 Once customers have been referred, they are solely responsible for any and all orders placed by them, and understand that all orders are unsolicited and based on their own investment decisions.
-IIFL Capital Services and any of its employees, agents, principals, or representatives DO NOT: provide recommendations of any security, transaction, or order; provide investment advice; produce or provide research to any user regarding any security, transaction, or order; handle funds or securities related to securities orders or effect the clearance or settlement of a user’s trades done through in US stock markets or in solution provided by BI.
+IIFL Capital Services and any of its employees, agents, principals, or representatives DO NOT: provide recommendations of any security, transaction, or order; provide investment advice; produce or provide research to any user regarding any security, transaction, or order; handle funds or Capital Services related to Capital Services orders or effect the clearance or settlement of a user’s trades done through in US stock markets or in solution provided by BI.
 All processes including Know Your Customer (“KYC”) will be executed by the referred third party broker and BI directly with the customer and IIFL Capital Services will not incur any personal financial liability.

-Investment in securities markets is subject to market risks, read all the related documents carefully before investing.
+Investment in Capital Services markets is subject to market risks, read all the related documents carefully before investing.
 Mutual fund investments are subject to market risks, read all scheme related documents carefully.

 IIFL Capital Services is a financial services intermediary and is engaged as a distributor of financial products and services in strategic distribution partnerships.
 Customers need to check products and features before investing as the contours of the product rates may change from time to time.
 IIFL Capital Services is not liable for any loss or damage of any kind arising out of investments in these products.
 Investments in Equity, Currency, Futures and Options are subject to market risk.
 Customers should read the Risk Disclosure Document issued by SEBI and relevant exchanges and the terms and conditions before investing.
 All logos and trademarks belong to their respective legal owners.